 Sample collection

-Surface water samples were collected approximately monthly from September 1999 through December 2001 at ten stations beginning at the mouth of the Yaquina estuary near the OSU dock, six stations approximately 10 km apart along the estuary, the Elk City floating public dock, located nesr the confluence of the Yaquina River and Elk Creek; at the USGS stream gage 14306030 (presently operated by Oregon Water Resources Department near Chitwood, OR (Lat 44 39 29 N Long 123 50 15 W); and at the Eddyville bridge (Fig. 1).
+Surface water samples were collected approximately monthly from September 1999 through December 2001 at ten stations beginning at the mouth of the Yaquina estuary near the OSU dock, six stations approximately 10 km apart along the estuary, the Elk City floating public dock, located near the confluence of the Yaquina River and Elk Creek; at the USGS stream gage 14306030 (presently operated by Oregon Water Resources Department near Chitwood, OR (Lat 44 39 29 N Long 123 50 15 W); and at the Eddyville bridge (Fig. 1).
 During the summer of 2001 samples also were collected in the Pacific Ocean surf zone north of the north jetty.

 Water samples for nutrients and suspended sediments were collected by submersion of 10 liter Nalgene carboys.
 Water samples collected for dissolved nutrients (nitrite, nitrate + nitrite, ammonium, phosphate and silicate) were filtered (Cole Parmer 142mm nylon filter membranes), and frozen for later analysis by the Marine Science Institute (MSI), University of California, Santa Barbara, CA using a Lachat QwickChem 8000 Autoanalyzer for simultaneous determination of nitrite, nitrate + nitrite, ammonium, phosphate and silicate (Strickland and Parsons, 1977).
 Analytical information, including blank procedures, sample replicate results and other quality assurance details are available at www.msi.ucsb.edu/Analab.